IN MY BACKYARD INTERNS (13-18 YEARS OLD)

-We’re now accepting applications through March 25, 2018!
+We’re now accepting applications on a rolling basis!

 National Park Service Internship Opportunity

 In My Backyard’s youth program was developed with the hope of fostering better relationships between diverse youth and the National Park Service.
 The foundation of IMBY’s youth programming is to provide a sense of belonging for young people in their shared public lands, including those that may not feel welcome or represented within the National Park Service.
 This program seeks to accomplish this by creating a space for youth to have positive, direct interaction with the park service in order to promote cultural and environmental awareness.

 Directly aiding the National Park Service’s mission by facilitating the enjoyment, education, and inspiration of future generations, especially in relation to natural and cultural resources.